maja-burrack/maja-burrack.github.io/_posts/2025-07-24-multilevel-modelling.md

 with conditional variances for "athlete_name" "event_name:gender"
 ```
-We see very high intercepts for Janja Garnbret and Sorato Anraku, which is exactly what I excepted, because I watch climbing competitiions fanatically and these two in particular bring home medals all the time (Janja is not human.
+We see very high intercepts for Janja Garnbret and Sorato Anraku, which is exactly what I excepted, because I watch climbing competitions fanatically and these two, in particular, bring home medals all the time (Janja is not human.
 This is a known fact).

 Just for fun, I kept the world cup in Curitiba out of the sample, so we could review the predictions on unseen data with a new level: